 6 to 7:30 pm

-In this installment of “Conversations at the Newberry,” Hanna Holborn Gray and David Spadafora discuss Gray’s new book An Academic Life: A Memoir.
+In this installment of “Conversations at the Newberry,” Hanna Holborn Gray and David Spadafora discuss Gray’s remarkable career and her new book An Academic Life: A Memoir.

 Hanna Holborn Gray has lived her entire life in the world of higher education.
 The daughter of academics, she fled Hitler’s Germany with her parents in the 1930s, emigrating to New Haven, where her father was a professor at Yale University.
 She has studied and taught at some of the world’s most prestigious universities.
 She was the first woman to serve as provost of Yale.
 In 1978, she became the first woman president of a major research university when she was appointed to lead the University of Chicago, a position she held for fifteen years.
 In 1991, Gray was awarded the Presidential Medal of Freedom, the nation’s highest civilian honor, in recognition of her extraordinary contributions to education.